OutSystems/docs-odc/src/eap/reuse-elements.md

 You can share public elements across your OutSystems applications to accelerate development  and enable consistency across your app catalog.
 Sharing elements creates dependencies between producer and consumer apps.
 In Neo, strong dependencies (for example, those in which a consumer executes logic from a producer) can only exist between the following app types:

-* Library (producer) and a web or mobile app (consumer) -- You can share Client Actions and Server Actions in libraries (producer), and use them in apps (consumer).
+* Library (producer) and a Web or Mobile App (consumer) -- You can share Client Actions and Server Actions in libraries (producer), and use them in apps (consumer).
 Apps can’t be a producer when sharing Client and Server Actions.
 * Two libraries -- Libraries can be producers or consumers.

 Weak dependencies (for example, reusing a static entity) can exist between the following app types: